 The theme for the first two-day session is a focus on how artists collate and refer to their drawings, photos, studies and inspirational material such as other artists work in their unique way.
 We will start by generating lots of different painted surfaces.
 We will make a wide range of remarkable books from the paintings we generate in the form of concertina landscape studies, 3D boxes, layered and windowed collaged blocks to double sided maps.
-Visiting artist - Jack Davis
+Visiting artist - Anita Reynolds

 2. Developing an Image

 This session based largely around quite immediate and easily accessible mono-printing has proved to be a highly effective way to develop drawings, sketchbooks or photos into personalised images that can in turn help us to pare down our painting process.
 Rather than having to decide on all the elements of an image, the processes of print requires the artist to break them down into separate stages.
 This all opens up surprising ideas and techniques for your painting practice.
-Visiting artists -John Howard and Kate Walters
+Visiting artist -John Howard